Sage 200 API and Integration Options

 In the modern business world, it is very often a requirement that a business will wish to integrate disparate pieces of software to avoid duplication, re-keying and potential for error.

-Many of the Sage 200 sites we currently support have an integration of some sort with a third party system.
+Many of the Sage 200 sites we currently support have a Sage integration of some sort with a third party system.
 A frequent example of this is a Sage 200 e-commerce website link (Sage 200 Magento integration is very common) but clients will often also wish to link the, best in class, Sage 200 Accounting Ledgers to an industry specific or bespoke commercial system.

 If your Sage 200 integration requires automating or has multiple, perhaps two way, integration points (which 90% of them do) then we would look to utilise our own Sage 200 API.